boranseckin/atlas/README.md

 This project is my implementation of the step-by-step guide on how to create a simple operating system (OS) kernel from scratch prepared by [Sergey Matyukevich](https://github.com/s-matyukevich).
 While I followed his guide word for word, the original version was created for RaspberryPi 3 which unfortunately has a a different SoC (BCM2837).
 This required me to make some small but important changes.

 ### Mini UART
 The first thing to implement was a way to communicate with the kernel.
 On RaspberryPi there are 2 different UART implementations.
-While `PL011` is a fully fledged UART implementation, `mini UART` is relatively easier to set up and the drawbacks are not crucial for the simple communication.
+While `PL011` is a fully fledged UART implementation, `mini UART` is ~~relatively easier~~ simpler(?) to set up and the drawbacks are not crucial for the simple communication.
 The most important part of the `mini UART` implementation is setting the baud rate.
 ```
 baudrate = system_clock_freq / (8 * (baudrate_reg + 1))
 ```